RSCJacksonLab/landscapy/docs/cookbook/ml/evaluation-without-leakage.md

 ```

 Report the unreachable row as a non-estimable evaluation cell.
 A random split
-mostly measures interpolation; a support or scaffold split asks a different
+mostly measures interpolation.
+A support or scaffold split asks a different
-question and should be reported separately, with uncertainty and sample count.
+question and should be reported separately.

-## Common failures

-- Fitness values influence graph construction, split assignment, or feature selection.
-- Test nodes outside training components are silently removed from metrics.
-- Infinite graph distance is encoded as a large finite number.
-- Random interpolation and graph-extrapolation scores are pooled.
-- Component support is interpreted as evidence of biological generalization.